Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Method

 \subsection{Study Design}

 We conducted a quantitative, cross-sectional field study.
-Data was collected through an online survey during spring 2025 (3rd-12th March) at a major public university that had implemented a customized LLMaaS chatbot at the end of 2024.
-Participants were recruited via the university chatbot landing page, departmental communications, campus flyers, the university news website, and official university social media channels.
+Data was collected through an online survey (3rd March - 12th May 2025) at a major public university that had implemented a customized LLMaaS chatbot at the end of 2024.
 Participants who reported regular usage of both chatbots answered the same questions for the university's customized LLMaaS chatbot and for ChatGPT.